raiden-network/raiden/docs/adr/0008-connection-manager-prevents-fast-sync.rst

 that caused bugs in the past.
 It is not clear if the CM in its current form helps us to achieve our goals and its behavior of doing transactions at times after joining a TN can make Raiden look bad at times of high gas costs.
-In other words, user is not made explicitly aware that these channels incur gas costs and this problem is even more pronounced during times of high gas costs.
+In other words, the user is not made explicitly aware that these channels incur gas costs and this problem is even more pronounced during times of high gas costs.